countMonteCristo/gorth/README.md

 end
 ```
 where all of `input_type_K` and `output_type_L` are from set {`int`, `bool`, `ptr`}. `any` type is not allowed.

+`inline` functions work like macros - calling such function will be fully substituted with its body.
+Therefore `return`s and local `alloc`s are not allowed inside `inline`d functions.

 #### Return from function
 ```gorth